 Global pharma companies submitting potential blockbuster drugs for reimbursement can and should pay for the opportunity to progress these therapies through reimbursement channels.

-On the other hand, we argue that smaller companies with revenue <$50M annually, should be exempt from paying new fees ‘upfront’ for at least the first two applications.
+On the other hand, we argue that smaller companies, for example those with revenue <$50M annually, and companies submitting orphan designated drugs that incur Commonwealth expenditure of <$10M annually, should be exempt from paying new fees ‘upfront’ for at least the first two applications.
 Then, when or if a drug is listed on the PBS, the company would pay those fees in arrears, in instalments when Pharmaceutical Benefits Scheme (PBS) expense on that drug exceeds $5M per year.

-In addition, exemptions/waiver of fees for subsidy processes on orphan status drugs and technologies should apply to all stages of a drug’s consideration – pre-submission and post-positive recommendation pathways.
+It is important to note that our recommendation is for exemptions/waiver of fees for subsidy processes on orphan status drugs and technologies should apply to all stages of a drug’s consideration – pre-submission and post-positive recommendation pathways.
 Furthermore, an orphan drug should be allowed more than just one fee-exempt application given most positive PBAC recommendations require two or more submissions.
-We note that currently only one application is fee exempt, when typically, two or more applications are required for a successful outcome (if it is ever achieved).
+We note that at the moment, only one application is fee exempt, when typically, as stated earlier, two or more applications are required for a successful outcome (if it is ever achieved).

 To achieve TIMELY access when it comes to assessing rare diseases, HTA assessment processes can be minimised with provision made for direct pricing negotiations following the TGA assessment for orphan therapies.

 Existing HTA assessment processes are complex and time-consuming, frequently burdened by lengthy delays for many medicines that are eventually listed, as well as multiple resubmissions and extensive pricing negotiations – even in the event of a positive recommendation.